 Understanding Protective Orders: What is the Difference Between a Protective Order and A Restraining Order?

 In Texas, once a protective order application is submitted, a judge typically sets a hearing date within 14 days.
-If immediate danger is apparent, the judge may issue a temporary protective order, which is effective for up to 20 days.
+If immediate danger is apparent, the judge may issue a temporary protective order.
+This is effective for up to 20 days.
 This leads to the question, “What is the Difference Between a Protective Order and A Restraining Order?”
 Protective orders are primarily used in cases of family or dating violence and are enforceable by law, whereas restraining orders are broader and often used in various civil disputes.

 Temporary Restraining Orders and Temporary Orders In The Context of a Texas Divorce